MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

 ### Are there any steps I should take before I start the upgrade?

-You should check to see if the previous version CDS database security settings refer to any people who are no longer with your company and remove them.
+- You should check to see if the previous version CDS database security settings refer to any people who are no longer with your company and remove them.
 This can help avoid the `Can't find XRM ID for user with oid <value> when assigning to role <value> (source role <value>) in environment <value>` error mentioned in [Errors and resolutions](errors-resolutions.md).
+- If you have any entities that you aren't using, or data that you don't care about, deleting that data will reduce the risk of errors.
+After you start the upgrade, you can't edit entities but you can delete data.

 ## Start the database upgrade process